hdinsight/HDInsightOMS/README.md

 ```
 Once installed, you can check HDInsight Logs and Metrics data in Azure Log Analytics.

-You can also import pre-built Import Views in Log Abnalytics (OMS)
+You can also import pre-built Import Views in Log Analytics (OMS)
 View

 ## Spark View